-A Quick Guide for C-section Scars
+A Quick Guide To C-section Scars

 If you have recently had a C-section and are left with a scar, don’t fret.
 You’re in good company, nearly one third of all babies are delivered through C-section.
 That small abdominal scar is something you have in common with mothers everywhere.
 It’s a small reminder of the journey you have been on for a little over nine months.
 However, it doesn’t have to be with you forever.
 This quick guide will help you understand your C-section scar and give you some tips on how to help it fade away.

-How large is a C-section Scar?
+How Large Is A C-section Scar?

 If you are a first-time mother, or it’s your first time delivering via C-section, you may be surprised how small the scar actually is.
 About 95% of C-sections require a horizontal incision sometimes called a bikini cut.
 The C-section incision rests just above your bikini line.
 Usually your baby can be delivered with an incision that is around six inches.
 Sometimes a vertical incision may be used depending on where your baby is situated or if there is an emergency situation.